tshepang/blog-movies/content/movies/Avengers: Age of Ultron.rst

 I am afraid that the producers of the franchise are losing the plot a little (I prefer `the original`__).
 The movie is entertaining enough, but I kept feeling it's too much of a money-making machine.
-The plot is rather messy, the action overly-frantic, but the visual effects great.
+The plot is rather messy, the action overly-frantic, but the visual effects are great.

 My favorite moment is the battle between Hulk and the super-sized Iron Man, and what makes it extra special is the setting...
 South Africa.